Echo (Marvel Comics): Enter the Phoenix

 During the "Enter the Phoenix" storyline, Echo is chosen by the Phoenix Force to participate in her tournament alongside many other heroes and villains to decide her next host.
 Along with the other champions, Echo is empowered by a spark of the Phoenix's cosmic fire and is pitted against Namor in an underwater match.
 Due to the vast disadvantage, Echo is soundly defeated by Namor, presumably eliminating her from the tournament and losing her portion of the Phoenix's power.
-However, despite her loss, Echo's despair and refusal to die draws the Phoenix to her, making her the new host of the entity.
-After taking the Phoenix's power from the remaining participants and brutally beating Namor as payback for her earlier defeat, Maya declares herself as the new Thunderbird and fully bonds with the entity.
-Maya is telepathically congratulated by the Phoenix's previous host, Jean Grey, who also gives her advice on controlling its power.
+However, despite her loss, Echo's despair and refusal to die draws the Phoenix to her, making her the Phoenix's host.

 Powers and abilities

+Echo can mystically see spoken words as "universal echoes", glowing symbols that she can read to learn a person's hidden truth.
+This power seems to be triggered when she lip reads a person who is lying to themselves or to her.

 Maya Lopez is an Olympic-level athlete.
 She possesses "photographic reflexes" or the ability to perfectly copy other people's movements.
 While watching other people, she has become a concert-level pianist, a strong martial artist, a highly skilled acrobat, and a gifted ballerina (and on one occasion even piloted a Quinjet for a few minutes).
 In addition, she has also gained Daredevil's acrobatic abilities and Bullseye's aim after watching tapes of their fights.

 Her absolute reliance on visual cues renders her helpless in the dark, and her ability to communicate by reading lips prevents her from taking oral commands and communicating with people who are wearing masks or are not in direct visual contact; when she initially meets the Avengers, Captain America has to repeat all of Iron Man's questions for her.
 Notably, she has been incorrectly depicted as able to hear and respond to voices despite not seeing the person's mouth when standing away from them or the person talking right behind her.
 It has since been established that Maya Lopez can read lips from some distance or with the corner of her eye even if the talker is wearing a mask if the mask is thin enough (as the rather simple fabric masks used by Clint Barton and Spider-Man), and relay their conversation to closer individuals.
 She still retains her inability to communicate with people wearing sturdier or thicker masks or fully covering their mouths.

 Additionally, Maya Lopez has been a host of the Phoenix Force.